sqlite/sqlite/autosetup/README.md

-In this build, cases where feature tests modify global state in such a way that it may impact later feature tests are either (A) very intentionally defined to do so (e.g. the `--with-wasi-sdk` has invasive side-effects) or (B) are oversights (i.e. bugs).
+In this build, cases where feature tests modify global state in such a way that it may impact later feature tests are either (A) very intentionally defined to do so (e.g. the `--with-wasi-sdk` flag has invasive side-effects) or (B) are oversights (i.e. bugs).

 This tree's [configure script][auto.def], [utility APIs][proj.tcl],